vini-muchulski/vini-muchulski/README.md

-- 👋 Hi, I’m @vini-muchulski
+- 👋 Hi, I’m Vinícius
 - 👀 I’m interested in Computer Engineering
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on new projects